seiyria/posys/README.md

-# posys
+# Posys

-A PoS system.
+A PoS System.